-If a patient is experiencing persistent or recurring shoulder pain that lasts for several weeks, they should go to the hospital to find the underlying cause.
-Depending on the case, the doctor will request an X-ray, MRI or other tests, according to the health website Medical News Today (UK).
+If a patient is experiencing persistent or recurring shoulder pain for several weeks without relief, they should see a doctor to find the underlying cause.
+Depending on the case, the doctor may order X-rays, MRI scans, or other tests, according to the health website Medical News Today (UK).

 Recurrent shoulder pain can be caused by overuse or osteoarthritis.